395t/coding-assignment-week-6-seq-1/src/lampietti/README.md

 python3 -m spacy download it_core_news_sm
 ```

+## Running

+The model hyper-parameters can be edited in hyper_params.py as well as boolean values for 'train', 'evaluate', and whether to visualize results with 'make_plots'.
+Then execute main.py to train/evaluate the models.

 ## RNNsearch Model

 The model builds off of the standard encoder-decoder model for neural machine translation.
 The paper points out a bottleneck in these models by encoding the source sentence into a fixed length vector.
 To achieve better performance, especially with longer sentences, the input sentence is instead encoded into a sequence of context vectors that the decoder then adaptively picks out a subset from.